 I shift between doubt and faith in my artwork.
 Recently I doubted my palette of browns, muted grays, and greens and suspected a need for bolder color.
 Having grown up on the East Coast, I deeply identify with bare branches lit by low winter light, but now that I live in San Diego, my eyes are drawn to fantastically saturated colors.
 Blue Jacarandas are a hue I had never seen on a tree; ice plants blast electric pink from hillsides.
 In an effort to contend with new color, I introduced some bits of fuchsia and orange to my canvas, but it was a losing battle.
 After two or three days of putting paint on, wiping it off, and throwing rags in frustration, I began to calm down and I came to a realization: My paintings are never really about choices of colors and marks, though they are central to my process; my paintings are about absence.

-The word that came to mind could have been either absence or emptiness.
-These words have loaded meanings in writings on Eastern philosophy.
 In the book Hunger Mountain: A Field Guide to Mind and Landscape, the classical Chinese poetry translator, David Hinton writes that a “generative absence” is at the core of all things.
 Chinese landscape painting embodies this philosophy.
 Hinton writes, “There, mountain landscape is dramatically suffused with Absence: the emptiness of sky and water, mist and haze.
 It seems landscape is emerging out of this emptiness, each form seething with the energy of transformation as it hovers on the verge of vanishing back into emptiness,”1 In Chinese landscape paintings, the white of the paper is not background.
 The white is woven through lines and washes of black ink that suggest rocks, flowing water, and trees.
 Even as the white space comes forward, it is also immeasurable and uncontained.
 The empty spaces in a Chinese landscape feel full, while the strokes of ink depicting forms, by not completely resolving into solidly enclosed things, retain emptiness.

 The Buddhist scripture, The Heart Sutra says, “Form is emptiness, and emptiness is form.”2 I have read that this should be interpreted to mean that all things, including self-identity, are empty of separate existences.
 The statement is endlessly resonate and instructive for my artistic practice.